How To Write A Case Study

 Case Study Structure

 The case study structure slightly deviates from a regular academic 5 paragraph essay.
-The case study requires a literature review, method description, and discussion of the case.
+Instead, the case study requires a literature review, method description, and case discussion.

 A case study outline must include the next sections: